 Chile is a Latin American country.
 It’s one of the region’s safest, most organized, and most economically stable.
 However, it’s most certainly very different from your home country, so prepare for a certain amount of culture shock.

 If you keep your mind open, Chile will be a great place to live.
 As the culture and lifestyle in Chile are so unique, it is easy to complain about many things.
 Instead, be flexible and focus on the possibilities Chile is offering.

-Chile is a land of opportunities, and it can be very easy to take advantage of them.
+Chile is a land of opportunities, and taking advantage of them can be very easy.

 If you like cooler weather, head to the south and find stunning places to live while enjoying a breeze.